mvolkmann/wrec/README.md

 This uses the `data-binding`, `number-slider`, `radio-group`, `select-list`, and `toggle-switch` components.

+`toggle-buttons.html` demonstrates a web component that allows the user to select one option from a set of options, like an HTML select element, but with a different UI.
+This uses the `toggle-buttons` component.

 `speedometer-demo.html` demonstrates fancy graphics.

 `state-demo.html` demonstrates using the `WrecState` class